paulch42/lean-spec/md/Sort.md

 ```

 Informally, a sort function takes a list as argument, and returns a list that
 is an ordered permutation of its argument.

+Let's start by looking at a naive definition.

-A predicate that specifies whether
-a list is ordered might be:
+A predicate that specifies whether a list is ordered might be:

 ```lean
 def Ordered₁ [LT α] : List α → Prop